Skip to main content

 Read the most recent SQI news below, and subscribe to our newsletters to stay informed about what is happening at the institute.

-SQI hosts high school students interested in medicine
+SQI showcases biomedical research to high school students

-Forty-seven high school students with the National Student Leadership Conference’s Medicine Intensive program visited SQI to learn about the Institute’s biomedical research and how therapeutic materials are synthesized, analyzed, and ultimately tested in disease models.
+The Simpson Querrey Institute for BioNanotechnology (SQI) hosted 126 students with the National Student Leadership Conference’s (NSLC) Medicine Intensive program over two separate days this summer, providing an overview of the Institute’s biomedical research and showing the students how therapeutic candidates are synthesized, characterized, and tested in preclinical disease models.

 Susan Quaggin